 On August 16, 2022, we announced that our board of directors had authorized a share repurchase program, under which we may purchase up to \$3.0 million shares of our outstanding common stock.
-During the second quarter of 2023, we repurchased 159,920 shares for approximately \$579,000.
+During the third quarter of 2023, we repurchased 132,328 shares for approximately \$426,000.
 All such purchases were made through open-market transactions with such repurchased shares effectively retired upon repurchase.
+On August 17, 2023, we terminated our share repurchase program.